 There are different criteria for sex recognition in Coral banded shrimp.
 Unfortunately, some of them are very hard to see with your bare eyes.
 Nonetheless, I will list them all here.

 - The size.
-The males are smaller than females.
+The males are smaller than the females.

 - The saddle and the eggs.
 At all times of the year, most females carry a large mass of green eggs attached to the ventral side of the abdomen or a saddle.